© Will Miller

-“So you’re another bit of mess he didn’t pick up after himself.
-Get a pen I’m only reading his number out once.”
+“So you’re just another bit of mess he didn’t pick up after himself.
+Get a pen, I’m only reading out this number once.”

 Trying the number, Rachel went to voicemail.
-She asked about meeting up and, after an hour, her father texted back where to meet up: a martial arts club.
-Getting off the tube she walked in the dark, the streetlights illuminating the endless red brick terraces.
-She hoped it wouldn’t be difficult getting home; it wasn’t Farm Estate, but outsiders were targets of choice .
+She asked about meeting up and, after an hour, her father texted back to meet him at a martial arts club.
+Getting off the tube at Angel and following her phone, streetlights illuminated the grey buildings and endless colours of traffic.
+Rachel avoided pedestrians.
+It wasn’t Farm Estate, but outsiders were targets of choice anywhere.

-Surreal in between a shoe shop and a green grocer, the glass frontage sported a huge magna-style illustration of Thai boxing.
-Pushing through the front door and walking past an empty reception desk, Rachel asked a man pressing weights where she might find David Holbeck.
-He pointed to a man coaching a fighter in a boxing ring.
-In the opposite corner, an opponent wearing padded headgear bounced on the balls of his feet.
+Between a shoe shop and a greengrocer, the glass frontage sported a huge magna-style illustration of Thai boxing.
+Pushing through the front door and passing an empty reception desk, Rachel asked a giant pressing weights where she might find David Holbeck.
+He pointed to a coach advising a fighter in a boxing ring.
+Waiting in the opposite corner, an opponent in padded headgear bounced on the balls of his feet.

 “An inch further away and his punches can’t connect,” Rachel heard her father say.
 “He has to kick.
 But you have to be in control of the distance, not him.
 Get the right distance for the right hit, but use your instincts.
 Don’t be thinking about it.
 It’ll slow you down.”

 The blond fighter nodded and faced his opponent.
 Admiring their shining muscles, Rachel watched as they exchanged blows.
 They fought like sparring roosters, blocking kicks that would have floored her in an instant.

 “Hello, what do we have…” her father said.
 “It’s my little girl!”
 He brushed Rachel’s cheek with the back of his fingers and kissed her head.
 “You looking to learn Thai boxing like your old dad?”